Jagratigodake/ibmcloudantsample/README.md

 5. Once the Pushing is complete you’ll see app status as running on your command line.
 ![Check Running Status](https://github.com/Ritwikjoshi/ibmcloudantsample/blob/master/src/images/screenshots/ss22.png)

 * If you don't see the status as running then the push was not successful.
-In such case, you need to repeat the **Step4**.
+In such a case, you need to repeat the **Step4**.
 6. You can check access the running application through the endpoint shown in the status.
 ![Access the application through endpoint](https://github.com/Ritwikjoshi/ibmcloudantsample/blob/master/src/images/screenshots/ss23.png)